writethedocs/www/docs/conf/portland/2020/sponsors/prospectus.rst

 The **Patron** package highlights your company as a force in the industry and community:

 - Ten (10) tickets_
-- Small table in the main conference hall
+- Small sponsorship booth in the main conference hall
 - Small logo included on videos
 - Full size logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media